paulsayad/Battleship/README.md

 Program that enables a user to play Battleship in their terminal.
 It will play against you, attempt to find your ship, and intelligently determine where other parts of your ship are.

-Here is a link to a youtube video of 2 games being played (https://www.youtube.com/watch?v=pY-5Qq6FjHw).
+Here is a link to a YouTube video of 2 games being played (https://www.youtube.com/watch?v=pY-5Qq6FjHw).

 ## Objective